iamx-ariful-islam/Data-Receiver-LISv2/README.md

 * **Live data receive from analyzer**

-## Task Requirments & Testing Environment
+## Task Requirements & Testing Environment
 this project is developed using all new os, software and tools.

 * **Operating System :** Windows10, Kali Linux2022.4 and MacOS Sierra 10.12